-Use Cease and Desist Letters to Protect Your Rights
+Use Cease & Desist Letters to Protect Your IP Rights

-We protect private label brands against hijackers and counterfeiters worldwide.
+We protect private label brands against hijackers & counterfeiters worldwide.

-If you find that you can’t tackle Amazon listing hijackers on your own, and they are sucking the funds out of your most profitable ASINs, it’s probably time to get a lawyer involved.
+If you find that you can’t tackle Amazon listing hijackers on your own, and they’re taking the sales out of your most profitable ASINs, it’s probably time to get a lawyer involved.

-When a client comes to us because of a brand protection issue, our team will draft a cease and desist letter.
-We send the letter to the hijackers / infringers and allow them 2 days to respond to our request to remove the infringing content.
-When sellers do not respond or cooperate with our cease and desist letters, we then draft a report of infringement, which is delivered to Amazon’s legal teams.
+When a client comes to us with a brand protection issue, we draft a cease & desist letter and send it to the hijackers / infringers.
+This allows them 2 days to respond to our request to remove infringing content.

 Writing cease & desist letters for AMZ sellers with private label products.